-The Best Massachusetts Homeowners Insurance Company
+The Best Massachusetts Homeowners Insurance Companies

 Massachusetts homeowners insurance premiums are a bit higher than average — around $1,379 per year for an HO-3 policy, compared to $1,173 nationwide.
 That said, how much you’ll pay can vary a lot depending on your home’s size, your assets, and your address.
 Use our tool to find your best rates:

-Enter your ZIP code to see the best rates in your area:
+Enter your ZIP code to compare rates.

 How We Found the Best Homeowners Insurance in Massachusetts

 We took an in-depth look at the state’s five biggest providers by market share.
 Working with the methodology from our national review of the Best Homeowners Insurance, we rated each company on its reliability, quality of service, and coverage options.

 Since most of the big-name providers in Massachusetts don’t offer quotes online — instead operating through independent agents — we weren’t able to venture into price comparisons.
 Your best bet is to find out which companies offer the coverage you need, then request personalized quotes to see who can offer you the best deal on your homeowners insurance.